veeto

 Key Takeaways

-• Authorizes trained volunteers in adult care facilities to administer emergency antiseizure medications during seizures.
+• Authorizes trained facility staff to administer emergency antiseizure medications during seizure emergencies.

-• Requires facilities to create detailed seizure action plans and provide free training to volunteer staff by 2027.
+• Requires facilities to create detailed seizure action plans for each affected individual by January 2027.

-• Protects volunteers from legal liability when administering antiseizure medication in good faith.
+• Protects volunteers from legal liability when administering emergency antiseizure medication in good faith.

 Get Involved